Food on Campus

 Now that you have taken care of all of your errands, you must be pretty hungry.
 Here is a summary of food options on campus.

-The Refectory Café is not your standard campus eatery!
+Café De Novo is not your standard campus eatery!
 The Café is dedicated to providing healthy, homemade, nutritious meals, using as many local and organic products as possible.
 Daily specials vary, but you can check out the regular menu.
-Daily Specials can be found on The Refectory Café’s Twitter feed.
-Cash and FLEX only.
-Duke University even has an iPhone App that gives information about which restaurants are open and how close they are to you.

 Sanford School of Public Policy